Do I need disability coverage?

 Misconception #4: Most disabilities don’t last long.

-The reality: The average duration of a long-term disability claim is over 34 months.10 Some disabilities, such as those caused by a chronic health condition, can last a lifetime.
+The facts: An accident or illness keeps one in four workers out of work for at least one year.9 Some disabilities, such as those caused by a chronic health condition, can last a lifetime.

 Misconception #5: A disability would be covered by workers’ compensation.